orallony/AWS/Lab 02 - Getting Started with AWS IAM.md

 2. Click the orange **Create group** button.

-3. For the **Group name**, type: `ReadOnlyGroup`.
+3. For the **User group name**, type: `EC2ReadOnlyGroup`.
 This group will have read-only access to AWS services.

-4. On the **Attach permissions policies** screen, use the search bar to find `ReadOnlyAccess`.
+4. On the **Attach permissions policies** screen, use the search bar to find `AmazonEC2ReadOnlyAccess`.

-5. Check the box next to **ReadOnlyAccess** — this policy allows users to view AWS resources, but not change or delete anything.
+5. Check the box next to **AmazonEC2ReadOnlyAccess** — This policy allows viewing (but not changing) EC2-related settings and resources.

 6. Click **Next** (skip tags).

-7. Click **Create group**.
+7. Click **Create user group**.

 ## Task 3: Add the User to the Group

-### Now you’ll add the user `lab-student` to the `ReadOnlyGroup`.
-This means the user will automatically inherit all permissions attached to the group.
+### Now we will add the user lab-student to the group we just created.
+This will give them the read-only EC2 permissions.

 1. Go to the **Users** section from the left menu.